Edward Aveling: Aveling as a Playwright

 When Aveling left university, he allegedly became manager of a "company of strolling players" and later, "became established as a dramatic critic (under the name, "Alec Nelson"), and he wrote several "curtain-raisers" and one-act plays."
-Examples of his dramatic criticism, and the innumerable theatres he visited, can be found in his many contributions to Annie Besant's Freethought journal Our Corner.
+Examples of his dramatic criticism, can be found in Progress A Monthly Magazine.(1883–1885), edited by G. W. Foote (Aveling took over as Interim Editor of Progress from April 1883 to February 1884), there were frequently reviews of plays, as well as two articles on Henry Irving.
+His many contributions to Annie Besant's Freethought journal Our Corner.
 In Ernest Belfort Bax and James Leigh Joynes' To-Day: The Monthly Magazine of Scientific Socialism (1884–85), in which Aveling reviewed, amongst others, dramatic works on Ibsen and Shakespeare.
-In Progress A Monthly Magazine.(1883–1885), edited by G. W. Foote (Aveling took over as Interim Editor of Progress from April 1883 to February 1884), there were frequently reviews of plays, as well as two articles on Henry Irving.
-Of particular importance are the "Dramatic Notes" that were published in E. Belfort Bax's monthly shilling journal Time; they were written together by Edward and Eleanor from January 1890 to March 1891 and were always signed "Alec Nelson and E M A." Their first joint review of "La Tosca" in English at the Garrick Theatre, London, was prefixed with a declaration of critical intent from Edward and Eleanor:
+Of particular importance are the "Dramatic Notes" that were published in E. Belfort Bax's monthly shilling journal Time; they were written together by Edward and Eleanor from January 1890 to March 1891 and were always signed "Alec Nelson and E M A." Their first joint review of "La Tosca" in English at the Garrick Theatre, London, was prefixed with a declaration of critical intent from them both:

 In these notes, the attempt will be made to write upon plays criticisms that are the conjoint judgment of two people.
 And these two people will be a man and a woman, whose opinions, however generally at one they may be, are at least certain to present any variations that may be essentially due to sex-difference.
 Whatever is the result of this method of working, it has, at least, the recommendation of novelty, as this is, as far as we know, the first serious attempt at the collaboration in criticism of a man and a woman.

 Further examples of his dramatic criticism can be found in his An American Journey (1892) in Chap.
 XVIII on American Theatres.
 He wrote more than ten successful plays, including an adaptation of Nathaniel Hawthorne's The Scarlet Letter that was brought out at the Olympic on 5 June 1888.

 Aveling visited Salem, Massachusetts—which he compared with Stratford-upon-Avon—and gave an account of his visit, re-treading the life and paths of Nathaniel Hawthorne's work, "At Salem, as at Stratford, times and again, at places and places, no word should be spoken."
 By August 1888, he was supervising the mounting of three different plays in New York, Chicago, and in the words of Engels "God knows where besides".
 His last known piece was Judith Shakespeare, adapted from William Black's novel, and performed at the Royalty on 6 February 1894.
 The following plays and the dates of the first performances are determined according to Chushichi Tsuzuki and Deborah Lavin: